 What comes to mind at those words?
-A shriveled, ragged rug, covered in dust?
-A dilapidated blanket held together by only thin threads, now flimsy with age?
+A shriveled, ragged rug covered in dust?
+A dilapidated blanket held together by thin threads, now flimsy with age?

-I see an elementary-school cafeteria, buried underneath eight years of memories.
+I see an elementary-school cafeteria, buried under eight years of memories.
 A young Asian girl sitting at the end of a long, wooden table, a phantom boy on her right.
-I don’t remember his name, nor his stature nor the color of his eyes or hair.
-I only remember what he said to me, the girl beside him, his words tearing through my skin, opening a wound bleeding so much shame and insecurity that it took years to heal.
+I don’t remember his name, nor his stature, nor the color of his eyes or hair.
+I only remember what he said to me, the girl beside him, his words tearing through my skin, opening a wound that bled so much shame and insecurity, it took years to heal.

-When I was young, I remember my favorite Vietnamese food being com voi ruoc – rice with rousong.
-Rousong, a dried pork product that originated in China, had a light, fluffy texture and an appearance resembling brown wool.
-Whenever I had a spoonful of it with rice, it may have been a bit of a challenge to chew, but its meaty, savory flavor always satisfied my tongue.
-I had no shame bringing it to lunch in my sky blue lunchbox - until I realized ruoc wasn’t the usual meal of the typical American first grader.
+When I was young, my favorite Vietnamese food was com voi ruoc – rice with rousong, a dried pork product that originated in China, had a light, fluffy texture and an appearance resembling brown wool.
+It may have been a bit of a challenge to chew, but its meaty, savory flavor satisfied my tongue.
+I had no shame bringing it to lunch in my sky blue lunch box – until I realized ruoc wasn’t a typical meal for an American first grader.

-As I took my assigned lunchroom seat at the end of the table, I glanced around nervously, seeing sandwiches and apple slices and juice.
+As I took my assigned seat at the end of the lunch table, I glanced around nervously, seeing sandwiches and apple slices and juice.
 No ruoc.

-I was hungry and eager to taste my favorite food again, though a little hesitant to pull out the tupperware container that held my meal.
+I was hungry and eager to taste my favorite food, although a little hesitant to pull out the Tupperware container that held my meal.
 The moment I removed the lid, I looked down the table to see if anyone had seen my lunch.

 The boy beside me had.

-“What are you eating?” he had demanded, disgusted, his loud exclamation turning the heads of the other children.
-Before I had a chance to reply, he stood and shouted down the table - and I’m using his exact wording here - “Caroline’s lunch looks like dried-up carpet!”
+“What are you eating?” he demanded to know, his loud, disgusted exclamation turning the heads of the other children.
+Before I had a chance to reply, he stood and shouted down the table, “Caroline’s lunch looks like dried-up carpet!”

 “But it’s your favorite,” they’d protested, and proceeded to pack me ruoc the next day.

 And so my shame continued.
-On the days I came to lunch knowing I had ruoc in my lunchbox, I’d done my best to hide my food from others’ view.
-I placed my lunchbox between myself and the other students, my hands held over the plastic container, ducking over my bowl as I ate.
-For years I worked to conceal my lunch from the students, in fear of their judgment and mockery.
-I trusted only my closest friends with the embarrassing secret of why no one could see my food - but trusting them, as it turned out, was a smart decision.
+On the days I had ruoc in my lunch box, I did my best to hide it.
+For years I worked to conceal my lunch from my peers in fear of their judgment and mockery.
+I trusted only my closest friends with the embarrassing secret of why no one could see my food.
+But trusting them, as it turned out, was a smart decision.

 It was my friends who brought me out of hiding.
-They didn’t make fun of my culture, they appreciated it, and it’s because of them I learned to appreciate it myself.
-I realized that my heritage was an important part of my identity and in hiding it, I was hiding who I was from the world.
-I had seldom met any other Asian girls at my school, so when I befriended three of them in the fourth grade, I was surprised and reassured to find out that they understood my struggles, what it was like to be different.
+They didn’t make fun of my culture; they appreciated it.
+And because of them I learned to appreciate it too.
+I realized that my heritage is an important part of my identity, and in hiding it, I was hiding who I was from the world.
+There were a few other Asian girls at my school, so when I befriended three of them in the fourth grade, I was surprised and reassured to find out that they understood my struggles and what it was like to be different.

-Now, I’m proud to be a Vietnamese-American girl.
+Now, I’m proud to be Vietnamese American.
 No longer do I fear others judging me for who I am, and people rarely do.
 No longer do I hide my heritage.
 No longer do I feel shame in being different.

-I haven’t yet forgotten what the phantom boy said to me, that day in the cafeteria.
-Perhaps one day I’ll let it go, let the words be a thing of the past.
-But, as they always say, “they may forget what you said, but they will never forget how you made them feel.”
+I haven’t yet forgotten what that boy said to me, that day in the cafeteria.
+Perhaps one day I’ll let it go, let his words be a thing of the past.
+But, as the saying goes: People may forget what you said, but they will never forget how you made them feel.